IBM/smart-email-support/README.md

 ## Featured technologies

 * [Natural Language Processing](https://machinelearningmastery.com/natural-language-processing/): the ability of a computer program to understand human language as it is spoken.
-NLP is a component of Artificial Intelligence
+NLP is a component of Artificial Intelligence.
 * [Artificial Intelligence](https://www.computerworld.com/article/2906336/emerging-technology/what-is-artificial-intelligence.html): Intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans.